bcc-research/CryptoUtilitiesNotebooks/README.md

 (`@code_native` and so on), this is mostly a short review and it's not necessary to read.

-While notebooks 2 and 3 are independent of each other, while notebook 4 depends on 2, and each of these depends on the few things introduced in notebook 1.
+Notebooks 2 and 3 are independent of each other, while notebook 4 depends on 2, and each of these depends on the few things introduced in notebook 1.
 Finally, notebook 5 brings pretty much all of it together to construct a (relatively fast) succinct proof using the example code from the [bcc-research/CryptoUtilitiesExamples](https://github.com/bcc-research/CryptoUtilitiesExamples) repository.